 Students complete one course credit in a class that focuses on creating and appreciating works of art, such as art, music, theatre, creative writing and literature.
 Refer to the Academic Catalog for a list of approved courses.
 Students may also complete a combination of two .50 credit courses to satisfy the requirement.

 Students will also complete 1.0 course credit in Quantitative Reasoning in Practice (QRP).
 Quantitative Reasoning refers to the reasoning and critical thinking skills required to understand and create effective arguments supported by quantitative data.
 Through exercises, assignments and topics, the course will focus on quantitative reasoning, critical thinking, problem solving and communication.
 Refer to the chart in the academic policies section of the course catalog for a list of QRP courses for majors.

 You may know exactly what you want to major in or you may be exploring your options at this time.
 Some majors might require an early start in major courses (many of the science majors) or specific courses that should be considered during the first year.

 Otherwise, think of elective courses as opportunities to expand and support your major or minor.
 Electives allow you to explore a wide variety of subjects and help you find a major, or better yet, discover a passion.
 This is what the liberal arts education is all about.

 Students are sometimes hesitant to take electives as they do not want to waiver from the list of prescribed courses for the degree, but electives will certainly count toward the total number of courses) that you need to complete your degree.
 The Bachelor of Arts degree requires 32 course credits.
 The Bachelor of Science degree requires up to 36 course credits, depending upon the major.

-In addition to these options, you may also review a complete Course Schedule for 2020-2021 where you can view offerings by academic department.
+In addition to these options, you may also review a complete 2021-2022 Course Schedule where you can view offerings by academic department.
 We encourage you to use the filter option and to click the box “First Time Freshman Registration” in order to see a full list of courses that do not require a prerequisite.